wix-incubator/mobile-crash-course/4-performance-and-monitoring.md

 ## `15:00 - 18:00` - Workshop: Integrate with OneApp (with [Lev Vidrak](mailto:levv@wix.com) & [Artal Druk](mailto:artald@wix.com) )
 Now that we are familiar with OneApp's architecture we will integrate our demo-project to be a tab inside OneApp.
-A mini app (what we call a module) - you can follow step-by-step tutorail [here](https://github.com/wix-private/awesome-mobile-framework/blob/master/AddingNewModuleAsTabToOneApp.md)
+A mini app (what we call a module) - you can follow step-by-step tutorial [here](https://github.com/wix-private/awesome-mobile-framework/blob/master/AddingNewModuleAsTabToOneApp.md)